 - Remove the side rods (the rods that connect each drive wheel to the other) from the wheels in order to slip the new tire over the grooved drive wheel.
-These bolts can be loosened with a 5mm nutdriver. - Clean the groove using a cotton swab and denatured alcohol - Make sure the old tire has been completely removed from the groove in the drive wheel, using a razor blade or small flathead screwdriver to pry away any remains. - Slip the new tire onto the wheel.
-You may find it useful to use two small flathead screwdrivers to stretch the tire over the wheel.
+These bolts can be loosened with a 5mm nutdriver. - Clean the groove using a cotton swab and denatured alcohol - Make sure the old tire has been completely removed from the groove in the drive wheel, using a razor blade or small flathead screwdriver to pry away any remains.

-- If you twist the tire while stretching it over the wheel, you will need to remove and reinstall the tire.
+- Clean the groove using a cotton swab and denatured alcohol. - Slip the new tire onto the wheel.
+You may find it useful to use two small flathead screwdrivers to stretch the tire over the wheel. - If you twist the tire while stretching it over the wheel, you will need to remove and reinstall the tire.
 Otherwise your engine will wobble while operating. - Make sure the tire is fully seated inside the groove.
 Use a razor blade to trim away any excess tire that doesn't seat itself inside the groove properly.